BananeRapeuse/TF-PrismaLoader/README.md

 ## Improve performance

 TF PrismaLoader can use **minerva training cell** to improve performance.
 The use of minerva is optional but recommended.
 To use minerva just place the compiled `minerva.bso` inside `argon/sys`.
-The directory `argon/sys` with minerva, is included in `sd-files.zip` in the release section.
+The directory `argon/sys` with minerva, is included in `TF_PrismaLoader_x.x.zip` in the release section.

 To learn more about Minerva Training Cell check its [official repo](https://github.com/CTCaer/minerva_tc).